vdaas/vald/docs/troubleshooting/client-side.md

-# Operation troubleshooting
+# Client Side Troubleshooting

-This page introduces the popular troubleshooting for operating a Vald cluster.
+This page introduces the popular troubleshooting for client side.

 The [flow chart](../troubleshooting/chart.md) helps you find the root reason for your problem.